SuperAwesomeLTD/sa-kws-android-sdk-docs/versions/3.0.0/source/02localstorage.rst

 Speaking of which, what about that **TokenData** model?
 Well, that's another internal **model** of the SDK that will map the token into readable data.

-There's two way of getting the data from the authentication token:
+There's two ways of getting the data from the authentication token:

 	* using the **Utils** class - see documentation page
 	* by storing the user using the **ISessionService** - will be looked into next